-The Whale Presence Rating integrates whale sightings, acoustic whale detections, and blue whale predicted habitat suitability to provide a near real-time assessment of whale presence in the Santa Barbara Channel.
-The goal of the Whale Presence Rating is to provide the shipping industry, natural resource managers, and the public with a straightforward data-driven assessment of whale presence in the Channel to reduce the risk of ship collisions with endangered whales.
+The Whale Presence Rating integrates whale sightings, acoustic whale detections, and blue whale predicted habitat suitability to provide a near real-time assessment of whale presence for each region.
+The goal of the Whale Presence Rating is to provide the shipping industry, natural resource managers, and the public with a straightforward data-driven assessment of whale presence to reduce the risk of ship collisions with endangered whales.
 For a more detailed view of whale data that drives the Whale Presence Rating, refer to the interactive map within the Whale Safe tool.

 Whale Presence Rating: Acoustic Detections

 Acoustic detection data for blue, humpback, and fin whales is transmitted from the moored buoy system in 15-minute summary periods.
 For each 15-minute period for which detection data were transmitted, a visual representation of classified, detected whale vocalizations is displayed in 1-minute panels.
 An analyst then reviews these data and indicates for each 15-minute period whether each of the monitored species was detected (Baumgartner et al. 2019).